Johnny Forever May Be Out There Already.

 Soon, the meaning of old will depend entirely on how fast the bottle-bottom-glasses nerds keep grinding.

-By the time Johnny hits his prime reproductive years, those guys may have rubbed the genius lamp more than a few times — and now he’s staring down his 250th birthday… just 230 years away.
+By the time Johnny hits his prime reproductive years, those guys, the lab nerds may have rubbed the genius lamp a few more times — and Johnny will be staring down his 250th birthday… just 230 years away.

 It looks like a scientific triumph.
 Maybe the greatest ever.

 And I haven’t even mentioned what the politicians would try to do — and undo — with such a massive, fertile ground to subjugate and exploit.
-Because let me tell you: eternity is a way worse political headache than communism.
+Because let me tell you: eternity makes communism look like a minor tax dispute.

 Representative Freddy Krueger vs Eternity.

-Freddy Krueger will host his own Tonite's Anti-Woke Panic Show to please Lord Power.
-Johnny Forever will be the star — but Rep. Freddy will be the superstar.
+Freddy Krueger will host his own Tonite's Anti-Woke Panic Show to please his master Lord Power.
+Johnny Forever may get top billing, but Freddy’s the real superstar.
 That’s for sure.
 Just your typical political party turned full-blown circus.

 But Freddy’s happiness won’t last.
 Not for long.
 Because soon enough, there’ll be too many Johnnies out there — and Freddy will be forced to stop pretending and actually do some real work for a change.

-Because Johnny Forever means that, in Freddy’s district alone, demagoguery will be facing a skyrocketing number of under-the-bridge favelas.
+Because Johnny Forever guarantees that Freddy’s district will sprout under-the-bridge favelas faster than campaign posters in election season.
 And of course, the Johnnies crowding those favelas won’t stay quiet.
 They’ll demand schools.
 Hospitals.
 Police.
 And food.
 Think, Freddy’s weekly press briefings will echo under the I-95 overpass, flanked by lifelong voters who've survived five impeachments and still haven’t seen a working hospital.

 I don't know anyone who would bet for a favela under I95-N or the Turnpike, but the schools, hospitals, and police issues are already there...without the favelas.

-Thus, a few Johnnies certainly mean some major headaches.
+Thus, a few Johnnies certainly represent major headaches.

-The Present Does Not Predict a Quiet Transition to Eternity.
+The Present Does Not Foretell a Quiet Transition to Eternity.

-Let’s say it happens — science breaks through.
+Let’s say it happens — I mean, science breaks through.
 Johnny Forever turns into Johnny x 10,000.
 Cities swell.
 Fields vanish.
 Land becomes the new oil.
-And then comes the panic:
+And, then, panic.

 In AmeriKa and France, they’ll dress it up in progressive language: planetary responsibility, bio-stewardship, demographic sustainability.
 In Zambia or the Congo?
 It’ll be called something else.
 Or nothing at all.
 Just another layer of quiet control.